 Sunshine Week follows recent Press Club of Long Island confrontations with Nassau and Suffolk police over the reduced amount of info provided in local police blotters.
 A 2012 Press story also found that of the 13 towns on LI, Babylon and Islip were the most reluctant to comply with FOIL requests.
 And LI government agencies scoring a ‘C’ in an unprecedented report card grading local compliance with open records laws—the result of a joint 16-month project between the Press and PCLI.

 Before filing FOIL requests to access government documents, members of the public can search to see if the info they seek—government worker salaries, campaign donations and even many court cases—is already available online through a number of handy databases.

 Want to see if an ex or neighbor have been arrested?
 Some court records can be found online, although results vary on jurisdiction and the most detailed information still requires in-person requests to court clerks’ offices—especially in small town and village courts.

 But, the state Unified Court System website allows users to search cases online in a section dubbed e-Courts.
 Users can log in as members of the public to WebCrims to track current criminal cases by defendant name and WebCivil Supreme to search lawsuits by name of plaintiff or defendant—WebCivil sometimes includes PDF of court documents, too—but criminal cases are scrubbed from the website after sentencing.
 The main page also includes an attorney directory that can be useful.

 Those looking for a federal criminal defendant or lawsuit can sign up for the far-more-informative www.pacer.gov, short for Public Access to Court Electronic Records and click “find a case.”
 Unlike the state courts, however, pacer charges 10 cents per page, so users need to enter billing information.

 Suffolk residents can read basic, recent—repeat: basic, recent—arrest and incident info in its raw form by reading the Media Supplimental Reports.
-The Nassau police website has said it’s “under construction” since January, but never included such specifics.
+The Nassau police website does not include such specifics.
 The FBI website posts frequently requested “hot topic” documents online.